smathot/time_series_test/readme.md

 From this plot, we can tell that there appear to be effects in the 1500 to 2000 ms interval.
 To test this, we could perform a linear mixed effects model on this interval, which corresponds to samples 150 to 200.

-The model below use mean pupil size during the 150 - 200 sample range as dependent measure, set size and color type as fixed effects, and a random by-subject intercept.
-In the more familiar notation of the R package `lme4`, this corresponds to `mean_pupil ~ ~ set_size * color_type + (1 | subject_nr)`.
-To use more complex random-effects structures, you can use the `re_formula` argument to `mixedlm()`.
+The model below uses mean pupil size during the 150 - 200 sample range as dependent measure, set size and color type as fixed effects, and a random by-subject intercept.
+In the more familiar notation of the R package `lme4`, this corresponds to `mean_pupil ~ set_size * color_type + (1 | subject_nr)`.
+(To use more complex random-effects structures, you can use the `re_formula` argument to `mixedlm()`.)